maxpowel/jQuery-XMPP-plugin/OPENFIRE_SETUP.markdown

 In the main menu, go to the tab "Server configuration" and enable BOSH.
 In the same page, you should also remeber the port used for http binding.
 In my case it is 7070 but usually is 5280.
 Anyway, you can take the port number you want.
 Just remeber it.

-Once we have finishe configuring the server restart openfire to get some configuration values refreshed (if not, you will take error 500 when doing BOSH requests)
+Once we have finished configuring the server restart openfire to get some configuration values refreshed (if not, you will take error 500 when doing BOSH requests)

 At this point openfire is ready.